JonathanSafer/screeps/README.md

 1. Cities mine power for power creeps.
 1. Cities mine commodities and will attempt to create high level products with available factories and sell them.
 1. All structures and roads are placed automatically
+1. New rooms will be claimed automatically (private server only)
 1. AI optomized for Shard 3 (low CPU)

 ## Current Roles